Rhumbline Advisers Buys 132,307 Shares of Cisco Systems, Inc. (NASDAQ:CSCO)

 Rhumbline Advisers boosted its stake in shares of Cisco Systems, Inc. (NASDAQ:CSCO – Get Rating) by 1.9% in the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 7,172,087 shares of the network equipment provider’s stock after purchasing an additional 132,307 shares during the quarter.
 Cisco Systems comprises approximately 0.5% of Rhumbline Advisers’ investment portfolio, making the stock its 26th biggest position.
 Rhumbline Advisers’ holdings in Cisco Systems were worth $399,916,000 as of its most recent SEC filing.

 A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in CSCO.
 Old Port Advisors boosted its position in shares of Cisco Systems by 0.4% in the first quarter.
 Old Port Advisors now owns 54,035 shares of the network equipment provider’s stock valued at $3,008,000 after acquiring an additional 195 shares during the period.
 Diligent Investors LLC boosted its position in shares of Cisco Systems by 0.7% in the first quarter.
 Diligent Investors LLC now owns 27,490 shares of the network equipment provider’s stock valued at $1,533,000 after acquiring an additional 198 shares during the period.
 Baldwin Brothers LLC MA boosted its position in shares of Cisco Systems by 26.1% in the first quarter.
 Baldwin Brothers LLC MA now owns 965 shares of the network equipment provider’s stock valued at $54,000 after acquiring an additional 200 shares during the period.
-Madison Wealth Partners Inc boosted its position in shares of Cisco Systems by 5.1% in the first quarter.
-Madison Wealth Partners Inc now owns 4,231 shares of the network equipment provider’s stock valued at $236,000 after acquiring an additional 206 shares during the period.
-Finally, TCM Advisors LLC boosted its position in shares of Cisco Systems by 0.9% in the first quarter.
-TCM Advisors LLC now owns 22,633 shares of the network equipment provider’s stock valued at $1,262,000 after acquiring an additional 207 shares during the period.
+Madison Wealth Partners Inc lifted its position in Cisco Systems by 5.1% during the first quarter.
+Madison Wealth Partners Inc now owns 4,231 shares of the network equipment provider’s stock worth $236,000 after purchasing an additional 206 shares during the period.
+Finally, TCM Advisors LLC lifted its position in Cisco Systems by 0.9% during the first quarter.
+TCM Advisors LLC now owns 22,633 shares of the network equipment provider’s stock worth $1,262,000 after purchasing an additional 207 shares during the period.
 71.71% of the stock is owned by institutional investors.

 Analyst Ratings Changes